rashid-islam/homepage/_pages/about.md

 My research interests lie in the general area of machine learning and artificial intelligence, particularly in the area of AI Fairness.
 My work is focused on building socially conscious and fair algorithms for machine learning, deep learning, recommender systems and natural language processing.

 # Recent News
 * Our paper was accepted at [SIAM International Conference on Data Mining (SDM) 2021](https://www.siam.org/conferences/cm/conference/sdm21).
-The paper is called "Equitable Allocation of Healthcare Resources with Fair Survival Models."
+The paper is called **Equitable Allocation of Healthcare Resources with Fair Survival Models**.
 Almost all of the reviewers rated the paper as "top 80% of accepted papers at the conference."
 Congrats to Kamrun Keya.
 * December 2020: Awarded Master of Science in Information Systems from UMBC.
 * Our paper on equitable allocation of healthcare resources with fair Cox models was accepted at [AAAI/FSS-2020 Artificial Intelligence in Government and Public Sector track](https://aaai.org/Symposia/Fall/fss20symposia.php#fs02).
 Congrats to Kamrun Keya.
 * Our paper, **Fair Heterogeneous Network Embeddings**, was accepted at [15th International Conference on Web and Social Media (ICWSM 2021)](https://www.icwsm.org/2020/index.html).